SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <span style="font-size:19px;">Every Eye Will See Him</span>

 Notice that every eye sees Him.
 That is why this great event is described as the "revealing" or "revelation" of Christ and occurs when He comes as the *"KING OF KINGS, AND LORD OF LORDS"* (Re 19:11-16).
-This serves as a preview of what will happen when He returns with His saints in Revelation Chapter 19.<sup>[JVI]</sup>
+This serves as a preview of what will happen when He returns with His saints in Revelation Chapter 19.<sup style="font-size:10px;">[JVI]</sup>

-Isn't it thrilling to know that when *"the lightning comes from the east and appears even to the west"* (Mt 24:27 NET), that every eye will witness the spectacle of the ages?<sup>[JVI]</sup>
+Isn't it thrilling to know that when *"the lightning comes from the east and appears even to the west"* (Mt 24:27 NET), that every eye will witness the spectacle of the ages?<sup style="font-size:10px;">[JVI]</sup>

 <span style="font-size:19px;">Those Who Pierced Him</span>